IronForgedClan/IronForgedBot/README.md

 ## Logs

 The default log level of the application is `INFO`.
-This can be changed in `./ironforgedbot/logging_config.py`.
+This can be changed in `ironforgedbot/logging_config.py`.

-Logs will output to the console, as well as to rotating files inside the `./logs` directory.
+Logs will output to the console, as well as to rotating files inside the `logs` directory.

 ## Testing

-All test files live within the `./tests` directory.
-The structure within this directory mirrors `./ironforgedbot`.
+All test files live within the `tests` directory.
+The structure within this directory mirrors `ironforgedbot`.

 To execute the entire test suite run: